Fourier Neural Networks as Function Approximators and Differential Equation Solvers: Introduction

-In this work, we present a special type of feedforward networks namely Fourier Neural Networks (FNNs) which are shallow neural networks with a sinusoidal activation function.
-The terminology Fourier Neural Network stems from the fact that this network tries to mimic the Fourier Decomposition and was first introduced in \cite{Silvescu1999}.
+The objective of this work is to build a special feedforward network that approximates periodic functions and seek periodic solutions to partial differential equations (PDEs).
+We present a particular type of feedforward networks, Fourier neural networks (FNNs), which are shallow neural networks with a sinusoidal activation function.
+The terminology Fourier neural network is indicative of the neural network design since it mimics the Fourier decomposition as first introduced in \cite{Silvescu1999}.
 However, neural networks with sinusoidal activation functions were first investigated in \cite{Gallant1988}.
-In \cite{Liu2013}, the author presented a FNN which specializes in regression and classification tasks.
-The authors in \cite{Zhumekonov2019} provide a comprehensive comparative study between the existing FNN architectures.
-The main originality of FNNs is the nature of the activation function which incorporates sinusoidal functions and is different from the traditional ones (ReLU, sigmoid function etc).
-Many approximation theorems have been proved for these traditional activation functions.
-In \cite{Cybenko1992} and \cite{HORNIK1989} it was proven that shallow neural networks with squashing activation functions such as the logistic or sigmoid functions could approximate any Borel measurable functions to any desired order of accuracy.
-In \cite{Leshno1993}, it has been proved that multilayered neural networks with nonpolynomial activation function could approximate any function up to $O(1/N)$.
-In \cite{Barron1993}, the author gave universal approximation bounds for superpositions of a sigmoidal function for functions whose first moment of the magnitude distribution of the Fourier transform are bounded.
-When it comes to FNNs, \cite{Gallant1988} proved an approximation theorem when the activation function is a squashed cosine.
+In \cite{Liu2013}, the author presented a FNN that specializes in regression and classification tasks.
+The authors in \cite{Zhumekonov2019} provide a comprehensive comparative study of existing FNN architectures, and recently another approach of constructing a Fourier operator was developed \cite{li2021fourier}.
+The main originality of FNNs is the nature of the activation function, which incorporates sinusoidal functions and is different from the traditional ones (ReLU, sigmoid function etc.).
+Many approximation theorems are available for these traditional activation functions.
+In \cite{Cybenko1992} and \cite{HORNIK1989}, it was proven that shallow neural networks with squashing activation functions such as the logistic or sigmoid functions could approximate any Borel measurable functions to any desired order of accuracy.
+In \cite{Leshno1993}, the authors showed that multilayered neural networks with nonpolynomial activation functions could approximate any function up to $O(1/N)$.
+In \cite{Barron1993}, the author gave universal approximation bounds for superpositions of a sigmoidal function for functions whose first moment of the magnitude distribution of the Fourier transform is bounded.
+With respect to FNNs, the authors in \cite{Gallant1988} proved an approximation theorem for a squashed cosine activation function.